ds-rants/ds-rants/posts/2025/2025_xx_angry_pandas_guide_the_vengeance/angry_pandas_vengeance.md

 ## Killing All The Apply

-Now that we killed the Queen, the self-joins, which serve no-purpose at all except begging for more brioche like a product owner begs for more features, we have to to take care of the court: the `.apply()`
+Now that we killed the Queen, the self-joins, which serve no-purpose at all except begging for more brioche like a product owner begs for more features, we have to to take care of the court: the `.apply()`.

 Like princesses and princes of the old days, most of them are lazy, parasitic, and notoriously harmful for the whole country, and thus should be eliminated without any shred of regret.
 Yet, on very few instances, some might hide a little bit of common sense, and one should just tolerate them, after stripping them of their privileges of course!